RheaMimiCarillo/data-structures-and-algorithms/javascript/401-code-challenges/tree-intersection/README.md

 My strategy is to traverse one tree and put all values from that tree into a HashTable.
 Then, I'll traverse the second tree and at each iteration, I'll check the HashTable to see if there's a match.
 If there is a match, I'll put those values into an array (if the array doesn't already have that value in it).
 Finally, I'll return the array of duplicates, without repeats.

+The **time complexity** for this approach is, at worse, ->
+  - read all values from left tree (LinkedList traversal)
+  - read all values from left tree array (Array traversal)
+  - read all values from right tree (LinkedList traversal)
+  - read all values from right tree array (Array Traversal)
+  - read all values from HashTable (HashTable.has())

+The **space complexity** for this approach is, at worst, O(4n) ->
+  - 1 array for left tree
+  - 1 array for right tree
+  - 1 hash table for left tree/array
+  - 1 array for results

 ## Stretch Goals

 - Describe how you might solve this differently if the parameters were Binary Search Trees.